 All in the Family

 You can come on your own or do a guided tour.
-Nate leads the tours for large groups, and he’ll spend two to three hours teaching you everything you want to know about mining—from the history of mining in Alaska to global trends of metal prices.
+Kate leads the tours for large groups, and he’ll spend two to three hours teaching you everything you want to know about mining—from the history of mining in Alaska to global trends of metal prices.
 He’s not going to be dressed up like a sourdough or doing a song and dance, but he will show you how to pan, and you’re guaranteed to find a few flecks in the practice bag.